verhovsky/books-futures-explained/src/6_future_example.md

 Future got 2 at time: 2.00.
 ```

+> Note that this doesn't mean they need to run in parallel.
+They _can_ run in
+parallel but there is no requirement.
+Remember that we're waiting for some
+external resource so we can fire off many such calls on a single thread and
+handle each event as it resolves.

 Now, this is the point where I'll refer you to some better resources for
-implementing just that.
-You should have a pretty good understanding of the
+implementing a better executor.
+You should have a pretty good understanding of
-concept of Futures by now.
+the concept of Futures by now helping you along the way.

 The next step should be getting to know how more advanced runtimes work and
 how they implement different ways of running Futures to completion.

 [If I were you I would read this next, and try to implement it for our example.](./conclusion.md#building-a-better-exectuor).

 That's actually it for now.
-There are probably much more to learn, but I think it
+There as probably much more to learn, this is enough
-will be easier once the fundamental concepts are there and that further
-exploration will get a lot easier.
+for today.

+I hope exploring Futures and async in general gets easier after this read and I
+do really hope that you do continue to explore further.

 Don't forget the exercises in the last chapter 😊.